booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

    * Create your CA Certificate now.
      Please note:
       - Generation of the CSR and generation of the certificate is done in one command here.
 (CSR is not written to a file.)
-      - We added some default values into the config file for your convenience.
+      - There are some default values in the config file (`ca/ca.cnf`) for your convenience.
 Just press Enter to accept the defaults.
       - Please make sure you fill the __Common Name__ field yourself!
      ```Bash
      ~# openssl req -config ca/ca.cnf -new -x509 -days 3650 -key ca/private/cacert.key -out ca/cacert.pem